A Flowering Tree: Synopsis

 Meanwhile, out of jealousy the Prince’s sister has spied on Kumudha and the prince witnessing her transformation.
 When the Prince leaves the next day she taunts Kumudha and commands her to transform for her wealthy young friends.
 Reluctantly, Kumudha agrees.
 In the midst of the ritual however, the princess and her friends lose interest and leave.
 By breaking the magical ritual Kumudha is stuck in an in-between state where she is not entirely tree or entirely human.

 Now a hideous creature, Kumudha crawls into a gutter, where she is found by a wandering band of minstrels.

 Upon returning to the court, the Prince discovers his wife is missing.
 When he does not find her he assumes that his arrogance has driven her away.
 Feeling guilt and remorse, the prince decides to become a wandering beggar and mute in order to punish himself.

 After several years pass, the prince stumbles into the palace courtyard of a distant city where his sister is now a Queen.
 He is haggard and almost unrecognizable, but the Queen recognizes her brother and brings him into the palace where she bathes and feeds him.
 The prince, however, will not speak to her and is despondent.

 In the town marketplace, several of the queen’s maids see the minstrel troupe and hear the beautiful singing of a freakish thing with neither hands nor feet.
 They bring this strange and misshapen torso to the palace and suggest that its beautiful singing might revive the Prince.
 Not knowing that this is Kumudha, the Queen orders her to be bathed and covered with scented oils and brought to the Prince’s bed.

 Alone, Kumudha and Prince recognize one another.
 They are both overcome with grief and then with joy.
 He takes two pitchers of water and performs the old ceremony.
 Kumudha returns to her human form.

 Orchestration

-The score calls for piccolo, two flutes, two oboes, two English horns, soprano recorder, alto recorder, two clarinets, bass clarinet, bassoon, contrabassoon, four horns, two trumpets, three trombones, timpani, two percussion, harp, celesta and strings.
+The score calls for piccolo, two flutes, two oboes (one doubling English horn), two recorders (soprano and alto, doubling percussion), two clarinets, bass clarinet, two bassoons (one doubling contrabassoon), four horns, two trumpets, three trombones, timpani, two percussion, harp, celesta and strings.